lensesio/kafka-connectors-tests/kafka-connect-elastic/README.md

 # kafka-connect-elastic test #

-This is the test for Datamountaineer's Elastic Search connector (provided by the Stream Reactor repo).
+This is the test for Landoop's Elastic Search connector (provided by the Stream Reactor repo).

 Most recent report: <http://coyote.landoop.com/connect/kafka-connect-elastic/>